MileHacker Logo

 Southern Sardinia

 Spend 3-4 days discovering Cagliari (the capital).
 See its historic Castello district, Roman amphitheater, and museums.
-Combine with visits to stunning southern beaches like Chia or Villasimius, known for their white sands and dunes.
+Combine with trips to stunning southern beaches like Chia or Villasimius, known for their white sands and dunes.

 Cagliari Highlights

-• Explore the roman-era amphitheater.
+• Explore the from Ancient rome amphitheater.

-• Meander through the historic Castello district.
+• Wander through the historic Castello district.

 • Visit the beautiful beaches of Chia or Villasimius.